Clicky

 green beans on a Nesco dehydrator tray

-I'll cover how long and at what temperature to use for home dehydrators and regular ovens to make satisfying dehydrated green bean snacks, plus a green bean casserole recipe from Epicurious to incorporate them into.
+I cover how long and at what temperature to use for electric dehydrators and regular ovens to make satisfying dehydrated green bean snacks, plus a green bean casserole recipe from Epicurious to use them in.

-So prepare those green beans and let’s unlock the process for delicious results, whether from fresh or frozen.
+So get ready to prepare those green beans and let’s unlock the process for delicious results, whether from fresh, frozen, or canned!

 Dehydrated beans are fantastic in homemade soups...
 I love them year-round!

-Nothing tastes better than home-grown green beans.
+Nothing tastes better than home-grown green beans, though.
 For ease right now of getting some put away quickly, I use frozen green beans, straight from the bag—no prep necessary!

 NOTE: Check out our dehydrated green beans recipe ideas at the foot of the content, thanks!